googleapis/storage-testbench/README.md

 The "Retry Test API" offers a mechanism to describe more complex retry scenarios while sending a single, constant header through all the HTTP requests from a test program.
-Retry Test provides accounting of failures used to validate the expected failures were experienced by the emulator and not accidentally missed.
+Retry Test provides accounting of failures used to validate the expected failures were experienced by the testbench and not accidentally missed.

-Previous versions of the GCS emulator used a custom header in the RPC to control the behavior of each RPC, for some test scenarios this required sending different header with the first retry attempt vs. subsequent attempts.
+Previous versions of the GCS testbench used a custom header in the RPC to control the behavior of each RPC, for some test scenarios this required sending different header with the first retry attempt vs. subsequent attempts.
 Producing different headers in each attempt is not easy to implement with some client libraries.